Nationwide student anti-war strike of 1970: Ohio University

 On May 4, 1970, an estimated 3,000 Ohio University (OU) students met to discuss the possibility of a peaceful strike on the Athens campus in response to the invasion of Cambodia and the Kent State shootings.
 2,500 students voted in favor of the strike.
 The same day Taylor Culbert, Vice President of Academic Affairs, read aloud a speech to the gathered students written by OU President Claude Sowle.
 In his remarks, Sowle spoke in favor of peaceful discussions at OU and offered to help facilitate them.
 Still, he made it clear that the administration would not tolerate acts of violence.

-On May 5, the student strike began.
-4,000 students took part in a rally in the Grover Center.
+The student strike began on May 5.
+On this date, 4,000 students took part in a rally in the Grover Center.
 The two main speakers at the rally were President Sowle and life photographer Gordon Parks.
 Sowle praised the protesters for the lack of violence, but he said he would not close down the university for the strike.
 He stated, “We will protect the freedom of those who want to go to class.
 The University has a responsibility to protect the rights of those students who wish to attend class as much as your right not to attend classes.”
 The students at the rally agreed to hold a “March Against Death” the following day.

 On May 6, over 2,500 people participated in a “March Against Murder”.
 It began on the College Green and traveled past the Athens County Selective Service Office and the National Guard Armory.
 The peaceful protest “marked the climax of a two-day ‘student strike’ on campus.”
 Following the march, students held sit-ins and marches on Athens streets.
 At night, another mass meeting of some 3,000 people was held to determine what, if any, further protests should be held but no consensus was reached.
 In a statement, President Sowle expressed support for the peaceful protests and said he was “confident” OU would remain open.
 “Each student,” stated Sowle, “must express his concern in whatever way he deems appropriate.
 However, we must leave the opportunity for those who want to attend class.”

 On May 7, the protests grew more confrontational and violent.
 Students occupied Athens businesses, nearly thirty of which closed.
-There was a firebombing at the ROTC supply room in Peden Stadium, which caused an estimated $4,000 damage.
+There was a firebombing at the ROTC supply room in Peden Stadium, which caused an estimated $4,000 worth of damage.
 FBI investigators were called in to investigate the firebombing.
 There was also a bomb threat that led to the evacuation of Woolworths.
 At the same time, hundreds of students peacefully gathered on campus throughout the day and night.